Weekly Reader: History

 In 1949, the American Education Press was sold to Wesleyan University and became American Education Publications, a division of the Wesleyan University Press.
 Editorial offices were moved to Middletown, Connecticut, but printing continued to be done in Columbus, Ohio.
 There were then six editions, one for each elementary grade, with a total circulation of 4,269,000.
 Total circulation of AEP papers was 5,605,000.
-In 1965, Wesleyan sold American Education Publications to the Xerox Corporation.
+In 1965, Wesleyan sold American Education Publications to the Xerox Corporation to form Xerox Education Press.
 By then, there was also a kindergarten edition.
 Eleanor Johnson was editor-in-chief of all editions.
-In later years, there were other owners, including the R.J.
-Reynolds Tobacco Company and Field Publications.

 A pre-kindergarten edition was added in 1980.
 There were also curriculum-specific magazines for middle and high school students, including areas such as health, science, careers, reading, and writing.

+In 1988, Xerox sold the company to the Field Corporation headed by Marshall Field V, heir to the Marshall Field's department store fortune to form Field Publications, which in turn became Newfield Publications after being sold to K-III Communications, a holding company owned by KKR.

 Weekly Reader Publishing, which began with the publication of the first Current Events on May 20, 1902, celebrated its 100th birthday in 2002.

 At various times through its publishing history, the magazine was known as My Weekly Reader or Weekly Reader.

 In 2007, Weekly Reader Corporation became part of The Reader's Digest Association, based in Chappaqua, New York.
 Weekly Reader's main office was relocated from Stamford, Connecticut, to Chappaqua at the end of May 2007.
 Financial difficulties marred the publication during its time under Reader's Digest ownership; the magazine made efforts to launch an online presence for the magazine but were unable to secure the funds from the parent organization to do so, a factor in the magazine's decline.

 In February 2012, Weekly Reader was acquired by Scholastic, which operated the competing Scholastic News.
 Scholastic announced that it would be shutting down Weekly Reader publication and moving some of its staff to Scholastic News.
 Following the completion of the merger, the merged magazines are: